Ririena/Ririena/README.md

 - 👋 Hi, I’m @Ariena/Zaychiku
 - 👀 I’m interested in Coding & Drawing
-- 🌱 I’m currently learning in SMKN 4 Bandung/SMKN 7 Baleendah
+- 🌱 I’m currently learning in SMKN 4 Bandung|SMKN 7 Baleendah
 - 💞️ I’m looking to collaborate with Everyone
 - 📫 How to reach me..
 Only My BF💞️ @Zaychiku
 - 😊 Currently My Age is 15 Year old